9 Steps of Import Procedure in Apparel and Textile Business

-A firm or a person cannot import goods in any country without a valid import license.
-An import license may be either general license or specific license.
-It should be noted here that, goods can be imported from any country under general license, whereas individual license permits to import only from definite countries.
+A firm or person cannot import goods in any country without a valid import license.
+An import license may be either a general license or a specific license.
+It should be noted here that, goods can be imported from any country under the general license, whereas individual license permits to import only from definite countries.

-The importers are divided into three categories for the purpose of issuing license, those are-
+The importers are divided into three categories to issue the license, are-

 - Established importer,

 An established importer is a person, imported goods or materials of the class in which he is interested during the basic period prescribed for such class.

 Registered exporter importing against exports made under a scheme of export promotion and others have to obtain a license from the chief controller of exports and imports.

 If the person [importer] imports goods for his own use in the industrial manufacturing process is known as actual users.

 It is one of the most important points of import procedure where the importer has to make payment for imports in the currency of the exporting country.
 The foreign exchange reserves of any country are controlled by the Government and are released through its central bank.

 In Bangladesh, the importers have to submit an application in the prescribed form along with the import license to any exchange bank as per the provisions of the exchange control act.
 Scrutinizing the application based on the exchange policy of the government of Bangladesh in force at the time of application.
 Bangladesh Bank sanctions or rejects the release of foreign exchange.

 This order is known as Indent.
 It contains the instructions from the importer to the quantity and quality of goods required, methods for forwarding them.
 All the required particular of goods, prices, etc. are not mentioned in the opened indent.
 A confirmatory indent is one where an order is placed subject to the confirmation by the importer’s agent.